meza/minecraft-mod-manager/README.md

 This happens quite frequently unfortunately because mod developers either don't update their mods but they still work or they forget to list the supported Minecraft versions correctly.

 This setting will be overridable on an individual mod basis in the next release.
-Currently it's a global setting.
+Currently, it's a global setting.

 ## Using with MultiMC

 MultiMC is a great tool for managing your Minecraft instances.
-However it lacks the capability to keep the mods updated.
+However, it lacks the capability to keep the mods updated.

 You can use Minecraft Mod Manager to keep your mods up to date automatically.